paolozilviano/ADM-HW1/README.md

 Some exercises are missing but compared to the large amount of tasks in this homework it's a small percentage.

 For some exercises I helped myself with the Hackerrank discussions, but I  never copied and paste the code.

+Finally, I included (just in case) also a screen of my AWS Academy submissions